-These roads may need upgrades as urban development occurs, including in the Decoteau area in southeast Edmonton, and within Leduc County, Beaumont, and Sherwood Park.
+These roads may need improvements as urban development occurs, including in the Decoteau area in southeast Edmonton, and within Leduc County, Beaumont, and Sherwood Park.

-Strathcona County has retained Scheffer Andrew Ltd. to conduct a Functional Planning Study (FPS) to look at what road upgrades will be required over the next 30 years, to support future traffic volumes.
+Strathcona County has retained Scheffer Andrew Ltd. to conduct a Functional Planning Study (FPS) to look at what road upgrades may be required over the next 30 years, to support future traffic and safety requirements.